 The yeast in your beer need oxygen to thrive.
 Adding air to your wort after you cool it, but before you add the yeast, is essential for proper fermentation.
 The recommended concentration of oxygen for ideal fermentation of most beers is around 10 parts per million (ppm).

 You can reach 8 ppm of oxygen in your wort by shaking your fermentation vessel vigorously for around 40 seconds.
-Or, if you have a sanitized aquarium pump and an aeration stone , you can reach 8 ppm in around five minutes.
+Or, if you have a sanitized air pump and a 2-micron aeration stone, you can reach 8 ppm in around five minutes.

 16. Oxidizing Your Beer